-- If parameter write protection is activated via an access code, it can also only be deactivated via this access code $\rightarrow \blacksquare 58$ . - The user role with which the user is currently logged on via the local display - $\rightarrow \blacksquare$ 58 is indicated by the Access status parameter.
-Navigation path: Operation - → Access status
+- If parameter write protection is activated via an access code, it can also only be deactivated via this access code $\rightarrow \cong 58$ . - The user role with which the user is currently logged on via the local display - → B 58 is indicated by the Access status parameter.
+Navigation path: Operation → Access status